Saturday 3 November 2018

 I wonder what impression this all made on the 7-year old Susannah?
 I haven't yet been able to find any evidence about what happened in the period immediately after the family had to move out of the family pub/home.
 Did they pack up the furniture and clothes they were allowed to keep and move onto the farm at Jamberoo for a while?

 At the time, Susannah was the third eldest in the family of six siblings, ranging in age from 9 to 2 years of age.
-Another seven siblings were born over the next ten years, and according to the birth records of these siblings, the family was living in Kiama.
+Another seven siblings were born over the next ten years, and according to the birth records of these siblings, the family was still living in Kiama.
 It appears that during these years, Susannah's father Adolphus, was getting into a bit of trouble with the law as a result of drunkenness and larrikin behaviour, so it's likely this was a particularly difficult time for Susannah, her mother and her siblings still living at home.

 It seems though that Susannah herself had found a way out of the situation.
 Perhaps it was true love, or perhaps simply the best choice at the time, but in late 1873 she got married.